EeshitaDayani/NewsCloud/README.md

 **Responsive Design:** NewsCloud is built with a responsive design across desktops, tablets, or smartphones.

-**Search and Filter:** Easily find the news you're interested in using search and filtering options.
+**Search and Filter:** Easily find the news you are interested in using search and filtering options.
 Customise your news feed based on keywords, topics, and date ranges.